THE FINAL IMPACT: LOOKING BACK AT DC’S IMPACT IMPRINT

 Impact will always be remembered for its amazing cast of characters made even better by an amazing cast of creators.
 Only time will tell if Archie Comics will reprint the Impact Comics line or resurrect their superhero universe once again.

-Ryan McLelland would like to give special thanks to Bradley Cobb and Rik Offenberger for their assistance with this article.
+Ryan McLelland would like to give special thanks to Brad and Rik Offenberger for their assistance with this article.